yilisnataly/the-real-devops-challenge/SOLUTIONS.md

 # Solutions in relation to the real DevOps challenge

 # Challenge 2.
 Test the application in any cicd system
-The application has been tested with GitHub actions, s
+The application has been tested with GitHub actions, where a workflow has been implemented to verify possible code errors, through static code analysis with Flake8.
+On the other hand, it launches unit tests to the application.

 ```bash
 flake8:
     name: Code Quality